 The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 European data protection supervisory authorities are organized as members of the European Data Protection Board (EDPB).
-In some Member States in the European Economic Area (EEA), the data protection supervisory authorities are federally structured, particularly in Germany.
+In some member states of the European Economic Area (EEA), the data protection supervisory authorities are organized on a federal basis, in particular in Germany.

 We may use cookies.
-Cookies – both our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) – are data stored in the browser.
-Such stored data need not be limited to traditional cookies in text form.
+Cookies — both our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) — are data stored in the browser.
+Such stored data does not have to be limited to traditional cookies in text form.

-Cookies can be completely or partially deactivated, restricted, or deleted in the browser settings at any time.
-Browser settings often also allow for automated deletion and other management of cookies.
+Cookies can be disabled, restricted, or deleted in whole or in part at any time via the browser settings.
+Browser settings also often allow for the automated deletion and other management of cookies.
 Without cookies, our website may no longer be fully available.
-We actively request – at least if and to the extent required by applicable law – explicit consent for the use of cookies.
+We actively request — at least where and to the extent required under applicable law — explicit consent to the use of cookies.

-For cookies used for performance and reach measurement or for advertising, a general objection ("Opt-out") is possible for numerous services via the AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies used for performance and reach measurement or for advertising, a general opt-out is available for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

-For each access to our website and our other digital presence, we may log at least the following information, if these are transmitted to our digital infrastructure during such access: Date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual subpage of our website accessed including the amount of data transferred, last website visited in the same browser window (Referer or Referrer).
+We may log at least the following information for each access to our website and other digital presence, provided that such information is routinely determined or transmitted during such access to our digital infrastructure: date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual subpages of our website accessed including amount of data transferred, last webpage accessed in the same browser window (referrer).

 We log such information, which may also constitute personal data, in log files.
-The information is necessary to be able to provide our digital presence permanently, in a user-friendly and reliable manner.
-The information is also necessary to ensure data security – also by third parties or with the help of third parties.
+The information is necessary to provide our digital presence in a sustained, user-friendly, and reliable manner.
+The information is also necessary to ensure data security — including by or with the help of third parties.

-We may integrate tracking pixels into our digital presence.
-Tracking pixels are also known as web beacons.
-Tracking pixels – also from third parties whose services we use – are usually small, invisible images or scripts formulated in JavaScript that are automatically retrieved when accessing our digital presence.
-With tracking pixels, at least the same information as in logging in log files can be recorded.
+We may embed tracking pixels in our digital presence.
+Tracking pixels are also referred to as web beacons.
+Tracking pixels — including those from third parties whose services we use — are typically small, invisible images or scripts written in JavaScript that are automatically retrieved when our digital presence is accessed.
+Tracking pixels can record at minimum the same information as logging in log files.

-We are present on social media platforms and other online platforms to communicate with interested persons and to inform about our activities and operations.
-In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).
+We are present on social media platforms and other online platforms in order to communicate with interested individuals and to provide information about our activities and operations.
+In connection with such platforms, personal data may also be processed outside Switzerland and the European Economic Area (EEA).

-The general terms and conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such platforms also apply in each case.
-These provisions inform in particular about the rights of data subjects directly vis-à-vis the respective platform, which includes, for example, the right to information.
+The general terms and conditions (GTC), terms of use, privacy policies, and other provisions of the individual operators of such platforms also apply.
+These provisions inform users in particular about the rights of data subjects directly vis-à-vis the respective platform, which include, for example, the right of access.

-We use services from specialized third parties to be able to carry out our activities and operations permanently, in a user-friendly, secure, and reliable manner.
-With such services, we can, among other things, embed functions and content into our website.
-In such an embedding, the services used record the IP addresses of the users at least temporarily for technically compelling reasons.
+We use services from specialized third parties in order to conduct our activities and operations in a sustained, user-friendly, secure, and reliable manner.
+Using such services, we may among other things embed functions and content into our website.
+When embedding such content, the services used collect at least temporarily, for technically necessary reasons, the IP addresses of users.

-For necessary security-relevant, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in an aggregated, anonymized, or pseudonymized manner.
-This concerns, for example, performance or usage data in order to be able to offer the respective service.
+For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymized, or pseudonymized form — for example performance or usage data in order to provide the respective service.

 We use in particular:

-We use services from specialized third parties to be able to use necessary digital infrastructure in connection with our activities and operations.
+We use services from specialized third parties in order to make use of the digital infrastructure needed for our activities and operations.
 This includes, for example, hosting and storage services from selected providers.

 We use in particular: